kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_beacons.md

 To delete a beacon, click the menu button on the beacon row you want to remove, then select 'Delete'.
 Alternatively, open the beacon, click the menu button in the top right, and choose 'Delete'.

 ## Exporting Beacons
 To export beacons, open the group you want to export and click the menu button in the top-right corner of the screen.
-Select 'Export' unselct any beacons you don't want to export, then click 'OK'.
+Select 'Export', unselect any beacons you don't want to export, then click 'OK'.
 The beacons will be exported to a GPX file.

 ## Organizing Beacons
 You can organize beacons into groups.
 To create a group, click the '+' button in the bottom-right of the beacon list and select 'Group'.
 Give the group a name and click 'OK'.
 Click the group in the list to view the beacons in that group.

-If you create a beacon or group while the group is opened, the new beacon or group will be added to the currently opened group.
+If you create a beacon or group while the group is open, the new beacon or group will be added to the currently open group.

 To change the group of an existing beacon, click the menu button on the beacon row you want to move, select 'Move to', and choose the target group.